 Why has Wal-Mart tended to improve performance while other retail outlets have been suffering financially?

 As previously stated the Wal-Mart mantra is everyday low prices and most times competitors can’t compete with the money and power that Wal-Mart wields.
 Wal-Mart is a very aggressive company and will price check similar products from rivals to make sure they are giving customers the lowest price.
 Recession shoppers appreciate the marketing ploy and will ignore other stores because of the low price guarantee.
-In turn other stores suffer in sales and eventually either play second fiddle or close all together.
+In turn, other stores suffer in sales and eventually either play second fiddle or close altogether.

 Ferrell, O., , J., & Ferrell, L. (2013).
 Business ethics: Ethical decision making and cases (9th ed.).
 Mason, OH: South-Western.